the-teachingRSE-project/competencies/competencies.md

-      Do they have the skills and resources to support this?& A team of RSEs can generally better prepare code for external users (e.g. by applying development best practices) and provide infrastructure or specialized RSEs for dealing with user support. & Should have institutions that are able to offer support with outreach and publicising outputs.
+      Do they have the skills and resources to support this?& A team of RSEs can generally better prepare code for external users (e.g. by applying development best practices) and provide infrastructure or specialised RSEs for dealing with user support. & Should have institutions that are able to offer support with outreach and publicising outputs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%